mikeheitz/docker_jupyter_stack/README.md

-# IA Replen Jupyter Stack
+# Data Science Jupyter Stack
-This Docker Container Stack includes everything you need to run Jupyter Notebooks, import USF Helpers library to connect to Snowflake, as well as libraries like Pandas, Numpy, Matplotlib, etc... for doing data analysis and visualizations.
+This Docker Container Stack includes everything you need to run Jupyter Notebooks as well as libraries like Pandas, Numpy, Matplotlib, etc... for doing data analysis visualizations and some data science-y stuff.

 ## Background